dock108/code-navigator/frontend/README.md

 - File content is fetched from the backend and displayed with syntax highlighting using react-syntax-highlighter.
 - Loading and error states are handled gracefully.

-## Jump-to-Definition UI

-- When viewing a Python file, function and class names are highlighted in the code view.
-- Click a highlighted name to smoothly scroll to its definition line.
-- If definition data is unavailable, a message is shown and normal code view is used.

-## Find References UI

-- Click a highlighted function or class name in the code view to fetch and display all references (usages) in a modal.
-- The modal shows line numbers and code snippets for each reference, or a message if none are found.
-- Loading and error states are handled gracefully.

-## Repo Structure Visualization

-- Click the "Visualize Repo Structure" button on the landing page to open an interactive tree view of the repository structure.
-- The tree is fetched from the backend and rendered using react-d3-tree.
-- Directories and files are visually distinct; nodes can be expanded/collapsed.
-- Loading and error states are handled gracefully.

-## AI File Summaries
+## AI File Summaries (On-Demand)

-- When viewing a file, an AI-generated summary is fetched from the backend and displayed above the code viewer.
+- When viewing a file, click the "Generate AI Summary" button to fetch and display an AI-generated summary for that specific file.
+- The summary appears above the code viewer within the same panel.
-- Loading and error states are clearly indicated.
+- Loading and error states are clearly indicated during the summary generation process.
-- Summaries help users quickly understand the purpose of each file.
+- This feature helps users quickly understand the purpose of individual files without leaving the context of the code.

+## "Show Repo Overview" Button

+- After navigating away from the initial automatic "Repo Vibe" display (e.g., by selecting a file), users can click the "📖 Show Repo Overview" button.
+- This action re-fetches and displays the main VIBE.md (the overall repository summary) in the main content area.
+- This replaces the previous modal functionality for viewing the Repo Vibe.

 ## YAML Context Export